tanaikech/BatchRequest/README.md

   - `endpoint`: Endpoint of the API you want to use.
   - `requestBody`: Request body of the API you want to use.
 This library for Google APIs.
 So in this case, the request body is sent as JSON.
   - `useFetchAll`: When "useFetchAll" is true, the request is run with fetchAll method.
 The default is false.
 For example, when 200 batch requests are used, when `useFetchAll: true` is used, 2 requests which have 100 batch requests are run with the asynchronous process using fetchAll method.
 [Ref](https://developers.google.com/apps-script/reference/url-fetch/url-fetch-app#fetchallrequests) When `useFetchAll: false` is used, 2 requests which have 100 batch requests are run with the synchronous process using fetch method.
 [Ref](https://developers.google.com/apps-script/reference/url-fetch/url-fetch-app#fetchurl,-params)
+  - `exportDataAsBlob`: When this option is used, the returned value from the batch request can be retrieved as Blob.
+By this, for example, when you export Google Spreadsheet as PDF data using the batch requests, the PDF data can be retrieved as Blob.

 <a name="getbatchpath"></a>